Getting Started with Chalk

 - It subscribes this configuration to the primary report produced by the command (the report that has been going to our log file).

-- It removes the builtin subscription that causes the default report to go to the log file (note that this is different from the terminal summary report, which should still display).
+- It removes the builtin subscription that causes the default report to go to the log file (note that this differs from the terminal summary report, which should still display).

 If we want to make changes to the configuration (for instance, you